-An all-composite build from Delta Marine, KATYA was designed to celebrate the timeless values of classic style and, the fact that she continues to be an extremely popular charter choice nearly a decade after her launch, is proof of her enduring appeal.
+An all-composite build from Delta Marine, AVALON was designed to celebrate the timeless values of classic style and, the fact that she continues to be an extremely popular charter choice nearly a decade after her launch, is proof of her enduring appeal.

-Superyacht KATYA was the fifth model to be constructed using Delta’s proven full-displacement hull design, which is renowned for its generous interior volume as demonstrated in predecessors such as the 50m/164ft superyacht ‘Victoria del Mar’.
+Superyacht AVALON was the fifth model to be constructed using Delta’s proven full-displacement hull design, which is renowned for its generous interior volume as demonstrated in predecessors such as the 50m/164ft superyacht ‘Victoria del Mar’.

-Exuding an elegant, timeless beauty, KATYA’s softly curved form is distinguished by modern lines as well as the play of shadows on her white surfaces and the hint of a red boot stripe.
+Exuding an elegant, timeless beauty, AVALON’s softly curved form is distinguished by modern lines as well as the play of shadows on her white surfaces and the hint of a red boot stripe.
 She’s also recognised by a long, raised sheer line that gently slopes aft, mirrored by a sweep of windows.

 Delta Marine had a part to play in her interior too, which saw the in-house Delta Design Group join forces with Jean Claude Canestrelli, a designer commissioned by the original Owners after heading up the design of their residential projects.

-The brief was that KATYA ‘have the style of a classic yacht, but with timeless class, and above all with a sumptuous, warm atmosphere’ and, to realise this request, the designers brought together excellently crafted woodwork, polished stone, and accents of brushed nickel and gold.
+The brief was that AVALON ‘have the style of a classic yacht, but with timeless class, and above all with a sumptuous, warm atmosphere’ and, to realise this request, the designers brought together excellently crafted woodwork, polished stone, and accents of brushed nickel and gold.

 In line with tradition, the motor yacht embraces a standard layout, with curved glass doors on her aft deck leading forward into a main entryway.
 Two mirrored bars flank the area and the hand-laid floor is crafted in Breccia Oniciata marble with a Rosso Damasco border – a style replicated in all the hallways across the yacht.